Wednesday 15 April 2026 14:00 - 18:00 (registration 12:00 - 14:00) Sessions start at 14:00

 Alternatively, Munich has plenty of hotels to suit all budgets.
 Some hotels in the vicinity are: Novotel München City, Hilton München City and Hotel Motel One.

-Refreshments, lunch and reception
+Refreshments, lunch and conference dinner

 Complimentary tea/coffee will be served during the coffee breaks every day.

 Please ensure you include any dietary requirements, allergies, or food intolerances when completing the registration form.
+If you haven't done so already, please get in touch with the ALTE Secretariat (secretariat@alte.org) as soon as possible.

-The reception will be held at the “Hofbräukeller”, which is located within 10 minutes walking distance from the conference venue:
+The conference dinner will be held at the “Hofbräukeller”, which is located within 10 minutes walking distance from the conference venue: Hofbräukeller, Innere Wiener Straße 19, 81667 Munich.

 Queries